 We hope you'll agree that the above paragraph is a bit much.
 On the other hand, if you'd like to state a specific reason why you want to work at Cassels Brock, please do so (e.g. "I would like to practice widget law, and I note that you have a significant widget practice").

 As you read this, you're getting a glimpse about our personality.
 Your letter to us should give us a small glimpse of who you are.
 If you follow tip #2, you won't sound pompous.
 If you follow tip #4, you'll hit the appropriate tone.

 There is no one sort of person we're looking for at Cassels Brock.
 The most important thing we can tell you is to be yourself.

 The people with the real insight on how to handle a Cassels Brock OCI are the people who did it the best: our students.
-We asked our 2012 summer students to share their insights with you.
+We asked some of our previous summer students to share their insights with you.
 Here are some tips from our students on how to handle the OCIs.

 Tips & Insights

 Spend much of your preparation time familiarizing yourself with your own resume.
 Though this may seem like an obvious exercise, you will not always be prepared to speak on an experience in as much detail as required during an OCI interview.
 Jot down some of the tasks you performed and learning lessons you took away, so that you are able to speak to each item when asked.

 Above all, keep smiling, exude positivity and try to enjoy the experience as much as possible.
 You will make a great impression on every firm if you seem like you are genuinely happy to be there.
 Although the interview process can be nerve-wracking, focus on the fact that you’re meeting with bright, personable and interesting people who are excited to get to know you better!